Amos47/2400/Chapter 3.md

 | Where scope creep or feature creep need to be carefully managed | Excellent | Poor |

 ## Agile
-The SDLC and, to a certain extent prototyping, represent the so-called _heavyweight_, waterfall-oriented methods, which critics have called ponderous (cumbersome), sclerotic (rigid) and over-managed.
+The SDLC and, to a certain extent prototyping, represent the so-called _heavyweight_, waterfall-oriented methods, which critics have called ponderous (cumbersome), sclerotic (rigid) and over-managed (too many rules to follow).
 Such shortfalls led to the development of lightweight agile software development methods in the mid-1990s.

 Early implementations of agile methods include Unified Process in 1994 (specifically implemented as the Rational Unified Process or RUP following IBM’s purchase of Rational Software in 2003), Scrum in 1995, Extreme Programming (EP) in 1996, and others.